AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 designate constants.
 Constants are never allocated dynamically so we can ignore them.
 Each access-to-object type has an associated storage pool.
-The storage allocated by :ada:`new` comes from the pool, and instances of Unchecked_Deallocation return storage to the pool.
+The storage allocated by :ada:`new` comes from the pool, and instances of :ada:`Unchecked_Deallocation` return storage to the pool.

 When applied to an access-to-object type, :ada:`Storage_Size` gives us the number of storage elements reserved for the corresponding pool.